 We currently have no products approved for commercial sale, and all of our product candidates are currently in clinical and preclinical development.
-To date, we have clinical experience in the context of a compassionate use program at a single clinical site with TIL products that were manufactured using a similar process to the process with which we plan to manufacture ITIL-168.
+To date, we have clinical experience in the context of a compassionate use program at a single clinical site with a TIL product that was manufactured using a prior version of the ITIL-168 manufacturing process.
 However, as an organization, we are preparing to conduct our first prospective, multi-center clinical trial with centralized manufacturing, have not previously conducted any later stage or pivotal clinical trials, have limited experience in preparing, submitting and prosecuting regulatory filings and have not previously submitted a BLA for any product candidate.
 Each of our programs and product candidates will require additional preclinical and/or clinical development, regulatory approval, obtaining manufacturing supply, capacity and expertise, building a commercial organization or successfully outsourcing commercialization, substantial investment and significant marketing efforts before we generate any revenue from product sales.
 We do not have any products that are approved for commercial sale, and we may never be able to develop or commercialize marketable products.